dmj-bu/bisection-method/README.md

 ```bash
 pip install --upgrade pip setuptools wheel
 ```
-Create an editable install of the bisection method code:
+Create an editable install of the bisection method code (note: you must be in the correct directory):
 ```bash
 pip install -e .
 ```